Do you want to start a podcast for free in 2021?

 Can you really start a podcast for free?

 Obviously, you can start a podcast for free.
-If you have a smartphone, laptop, and an internet connection, you can start now!
+If you have a smartphone, laptop, and internet connection, you can start now!

 This post contains affiliate links (I don’t recommend anything that I don’t believe in), meaning at no extra cost to you, I might receive a small commission for purchases made through these links.